Prince William’s godmother quits palace in racism row as Boston trip begins - latest

-William and Kate: Prince’s godmother quits Buckingham Palace role in racism row as couple begin Boston visit
+William & Kate news - live: Prince’s godmother quits Palace role in racism row as couple begin Boston visit

 Follow for the latest updates as royal couple visit America for first time since 2014

-Billie Eilish to headline Prince William’s Earthshot Prize awards ceremony
+Billie Eilish and Ellie Goulding lead musical line-up for Prince of Wales’ Earthshot Prize ceremony

 Prince William and his wife Kate arrive in the US on Wednesday for their first trip abroad since the death of Queen Elizabeth II and the ascension to the throne of King Charles III.